Thomas Henzinger

 Thomas Henzinger (born 1962) is an Austrian computer scientist, researcher, and former president of the Institute of Science and Technology, Austria.

-Life and career
+Early life and education

 Henzinger was born in Austria.
 He received his bachelor's degree in computer science from Johannes Kepler University Linz, and his PhD from Stanford University in 1991, advised by Zohar Manna.
 He is married to Monika Henzinger and has three children.